- Knowledge Base

 - Enable and Configure Reserved Concurrency (Security, reliability, operational-excellence, cost-optimisation, sustainability)

-- Function in Private Subnet (Security)
+- Check Lambda Function URL Not in Use (Security)